 Article I - Name and mission

-The name of his/her Corporation shall be the International Kitchen Exhaust Cleaning Association, Inc.
+Section I: Name.
+The name of the Corporation shall be the International Kitchen Exhaust Cleaning Association, Inc.

 Article II - Membership